yani-again/linux-commands/cat/README.txt

 No installation required.

 Just download the 'main.c' file and compile it with the C compiler of your choice, then run it from your terminal as outlined above.

-## Notes
-Initial commit doesn't include full implementation of the > operator (used to write the contents of one file into another).

-It works, however it appends the file name plus a newline character at the beginning of the file due to incomplete implementation.

-This will be updated in the future, if it hasn't aready as of you reading this.